rdalbenzio/Gilan-APCJEvent/docs/class1/class1.rst

-Class 1: BIG-IP AVR (BIG-IP Goodness)
+Class 1: PEM Policy Configuration and Provisioning
 ======================================

 This class covers the following topics:

 - Module 1

-  - REST API Basics
+  - PEM Policy Configuration and Provisioning

 - Module 2

-  - F5 BIG-IP AVR

-  - Configuring AVR
+  - Configuring PEM Reporting

-  - Navigating AVR

-  - Modify AVR Reports
+  - Using Reporting as Action in PEM Policy

+  - Reporting Examples using an external tool (ELK)

 Expected time to complete: **30 mins**